-REGIONAL HAZE FACTSHEET SOUTH CAROLINA CLEARING THE AIR Air pollution remains one of the most serious problems facing national parks.
+REGIONAL HAZE FACTSHEET

+CLEARING THE AIR

+Air pollution remains one of the most serious problems facing national parks.
 It is threatening the health of park visitors, wildlife and neighboring communities, driving the climate crisis and compromising our views with hazy skies.
 In fact, nearly 90 percent of our more than 400 national parks are plagued by haze pollution caused mostly by coal plants, vehicles and other industrial sources, as well as oil and gas development and operations.

 Fortunately, certain national parks and wilderness areas, labeled "Class I" areas, have the strongest clean air protections in the country, mandated by the Clean Air Act (CAA).
 The Regional Haze Rule is the CAA's time-tested, effective program that requires federal and state agencies as well as stakeholders to work together to restore clear skies at Class I areas around the country.
+In North Carolina those places include Great Smoky Mountains National Park, Shining Rock, Linville Gorge and Joyce Kilmer-Slickrock Wilderness Areas and Swanquarter National Wildlife Refuge.

-In South Carolina, those places include Cape Romain National Wildlife Refuge.
-The state of South Carolina has submitted its regional haze plan to the Environmental Protection Agency (EPA).
+The state of North Carolina has submitted its regional haze plan to the Environmental Protection Agency (EPA).
 Unfortunately, the proposed haze plan fails to reduce pollution, falling short of the state's obligation to improve air quality for our parks and wilderness areas.
-South Carolina used a flawed methodology to justify ignoring nitrogen oxides (NOx) and particulate matter (PM) emissions and exempt multiple large polluting facilities from review.
-Of the facilities that the state did review, no new reductions in pollution were required.
+The state has improperly concluded that no new reductions in pollution are warranted.
+North Carolina used a flawed methodology to justify ignoring nitrogen oxides (NOx) and particulate matter (PM) emissions and exempt all of their coal units from review, including Duke energy, the largest source of haze pollution in the state.
 EPA must now decide whether to approve, partially approve, or disapprove the state's plan.

-A marsh in Cape Romain Wilderness.
-Credit: (c) Wilderness.net NPCA analysis of impact of industrial facilities based on publicly available emissions data from the EPA's 2017 National Emissions Inventory (NEI) and the 2019 Air Markets Program Data (AMPD).
+NPCA analysis of impact of industrial facilities based on publicly available emissions data from the EPA's 2017 National Emissions Inventory (NEI) and the 2019 Air Markets Program Data (AMPD).
 Note that data regarding emission numbers and sources of pollution may have changed since the creation of this fact sheet.
 Please contact dorozco@npca.org for updated data information.

-SOUTH CAROLINA'S INDUSTRIAL SECTORS OF HAZE POLLUTION NPCA analyzed publicly available data to identify the worst sources and industrial sectors of haze pollution potentially affecting Class I areas.
+NORTH CAROLINA'S INDUSTRIAL SECTORS OF HAZE POLLUTION

+NPCA analyzed publicly available data to identify the worst sources and industrial sectors of haze pollution potentially affecting Class I Areas.
 We evaluated these emitters to determine which sources should be selected by the state for a four-factor reasonable progress analysis.

-The chart on the right shows the industrial sectors emitting the most visibility impairing pollution in South Carolina.
+The chart on the right shows the industrial sectors emitting the most visibility impairing pollution in North Carolina.

-Sources of Visibility Impairing Pollution in South Carolina
+Sources of Visibility Impairing Pollution in North Carolina